techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-copilot.md

   - Microsoft Teams
 ms.localizationpriority: high
 search.appverid: MET150
-description: Learn about AI Notes powered by Copilot in Microsoft Teams.
+description: Learn about how the AI-powered Facilitator agent in Microsoft Teams can take collaborative AI notes powered by Copilot.
 ---

-# AI Notes in Microsoft Teams
+# Set up Facilitator in Microsoft Teams for collaborative AI notes

 > [!IMPORTANT]
 > This feature is currently in Teams Public preview.
 >
 > Features in preview might not be complete and could undergo changes before becoming available in the public release.
 They're provided for evaluation and exploration purposes only.

-AI Notes is a collaborative communication agent available to your users in Teams conversations.
+Facilitator is a collaborative communication agent available to your users in Teams conversations.
 It combines the power of large language models (LLMs) and Teams data to record notes and help users be productive during collaboration.
 Stay in the flow of conversation and receive powerful, AI-generated notes within a single workspace.
 No need for users to switch from reference to reference or app to app.

-Use AI Notes in peer-to-peer:
+Use Facilitator in peer-to-peer:

 - Chats
 - Meetings

-Unlike an individual user's queries to Copilot in Teams, AI Notes displays Copilot's notes within the group's conversation.
+Unlike an individual user's queries to Copilot in Teams, Facilitator displays Copilot's notes within the group's conversation.
 Users can focus on the conversation and let Copilot take care of the note-taking for everyone.

-AI Notes also continuously updates as the conversation progresses.
-For example, AI Notes displays the options being considered by the team and then replaces those options with a single choice once the group decides.
+Facilitator also continuously updates as the conversation progresses.
+For example, the AI notes display the options being considered by the team and then replaces those options with a single choice once the group decides.
 Now, that's intelligent collaboration right in Teams.

 > [!IMPORTANT]
-> AI Notes's notes are communally shared between collaborators.
+> Facilitator's notes are communally shared between collaborators.
 >
 > However, when an individual user queries Copilot in Teams using the Copilot in Teams pane, their queries and responses from Copilot remain private to that user.
 >
 > Users are shown a notice when their queries are private or shared with others.

-For more information about how users can integrate AI Notes into their Teams chats, see [getting from Yasmine]().
+For more information about how users can integrate AI notes into their Teams chats, see [Invite Copilot as a chat participant in Microsoft Teams](https://support.microsoft.com/topic/d03e9237-ed4d-4695-8732-73a396e8b21f).

-For more information about how users can integrate AI Notes into their Teams meetings, see [getting from Yasmine]().
+For more information about how users can integrate Notes into their Teams meetings, see [Add Team Copilot to a Microsoft Teams meeting](https://support.microsoft.com/topic/b877d958-6b62-4296-9ceb-e8c1f726f51d).

 ## Security, Purview, and Privacy

-XXX LINK TO CAROL'S DOC TOO XXX

-Copilot and Microsoft 365 are built on Microsoft's comprehensive approach to security, compliance, and privacy.
+Facilitator, Copilot, and Microsoft 365 are built on Microsoft's comprehensive approach to security, compliance, and privacy.
 For more information about security and privacy in Microsoft 365 Copilot, see the following articles:

 - [Data, Privacy, and Security for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-privacy) for Microsoft 365 Copilot in your organization (work or school).
 - [Microsoft Purview data security and compliance protections for generative AI apps](/purview/ai-microsoft-purview).
 - [Copilot Pro: Microsoft 365 apps and your privacy](https://support.microsoft.com/office/copilot-pro-microsoft-365-apps-and-your-privacy-6f0d8d80-f4bb-4c9f-989e-64a4adfd62e5) for Microsoft 365 Copilot apps at home.

+### Facilitator limitations

+Currently, AI notes aren't supported in external chats.

 ## Prerequisites and licensing

-The following list contains the prerequisites for users to be able to access AI Notes in Teams chats and meetings:
+The following list contains the prerequisites for users to be able to access AI notes in Teams chats and meetings:

 - An eligible *Microsoft 365* base license.
   - For the list of eligible base licenses, see [Understand licensing requirements for Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-licensing).